 Any non-negotiable?
-Agreeing that you need a house with a pool or a fully equipped kitchen helps you narrow down the list and weed out the obvious NOs, but what about the smaller must-have amenities?
+Agreeing that you need a house with a pool or a fully equipped kitchen helps you narrow down the list.
+You can weed out the obvious NOs, but what about the smaller must-have amenities?
 Wi-Fi?
 AC?
 An open fireplace?

-It’s super important, especially if you’re traveling with a group, to define in advance what you need to have on hand to have a fully relaxed holiday.
+It’s super important, especially if you’re traveling with a group, to define in advance what you need.
+What do you HAVE to have on hand to have a fully relaxed holiday?
 Our MyGreek-Villa spot is an obvious winner because it has Wi-Fi, air con, regular maid service, and, most important when traveling with a tiny (but adorable!) pooping, puking gremlin: A WASHING MACHINE.

 It’s OK to have a short-list of deal breakers, and it’s best if everyone if lays them out up front.
-The last thing you want is to spend your carefully saved pennies and vacation days on a house or villa that won’t make you 100% happy.
+The last thing you want is to waste your carefully saved pennies and vacation days!
+You deserve a house or villa that will make you 100% happy.